texcoffier/qrbug/DOC/config.md

 - **When** : Whether the dispatcher should run synchronously (immediately when the incident occurs), or every n weeks/days/hours...

 You can delete a dispatcher with `dispatcher_del(dispatcher_id)`.

+### Incidents
+This file logs incidents occurring, incidents being repaired, and dispatchers being dispatched.
+It is made entirely automatically and should be only read, not edited.